 1. Don’t Focus On the Number of Characters

 Luckily, there are many tools that will show you a preview of your meta description copy.
-I use this one, and therefore, it is easy for me to write my text without focusing on the number of characters.
+I personally use this checker, which shows me the length, both in characters and pixels.
+Therefore, it is easy for me to write my text without focusing only on the number of characters.

-It might happen that the meta descriptions with less than 155 characters wouldn’t fit into the search result snippet and that meta descriptions with more than 160 characters would fit into the search result perfectly.
-It is even possible to create a meta description with 270 characters if you really try.
+It might happen that the meta descriptions with less than 290 characters wouldn’t fit to the search result snippet, and that meta descriptions with more than 300 characters would fit to the search result perfectly.
+It is even possible to create a meta description with 544 characters, if you really try.

 It is also important to realize that your users are using different devices.
 Result snippets are usually shortened by the width of the device that is used.